Pollution Events & Sources Summary

 Reducing Litter Starts in Your Neighborhood

-- Report litter online using the Galveston Bay Action Network.
+- Report dumping online using the Galveston Bay Action Network.
 Reporting pollution, whether deliberate or accidental, to the proper authority can help protect Galveston Bay.

 - Join or start a movement to ban single-use plastic bags.